Pinafore/ml-hw/project/assign.md

   is not the same thing as simply presenting the error matrix, as it does not inspect any individual examples.

-* The linguistic motivation for your features.
-This is a computational linguistics class, so you should give precedence to features / techniques that we use in this class (e.g., syntax, morphology, part of speech, word sense, etc.).
-Given two features that work equally well and one that is linguistically motivated, we'll prefer the linguistically motivated one.
+* The motivation for your features.
+Features shouldn't come out of nowhere; you should have a clear domain-specific story for how you derived the features or an error analysis motivations for the features you create.

 * Presumably you did many different things; how did they each individually contribute to your final result?